officialcjj/Python/README.md

 # Python

-These are my Python web applications made with sqlite3, tkinter, and/or django
+These are my Python web applications (mostly made with sqlite3, tkinter, and/or django)

 ## This is where I'll keep all my Python projects
 ## Check them out: